-IEHP has designated internal resources to support, facilitate, and contribute to the QM/QI Program.
-The Organization Chart provides further details on support staff.
+IEHP has designated internal resources to support, facilitate, and contribute to the QMHETP.

 3.1.
-Clinical Oversight of QM/QI Program
+Clinical Oversight of QMHETP

-Under the direction of the Chief Medical Officer (CMO) or designee, the Medical Directors are responsible for clinical oversight and management of the QM, UM, CM, BH & CM, Health Education and PHM activities, participating in QM/QI Program for IEHP and its Practitioners, and overseeing credentialing functions.
+Under the direction of the CMO, CQO, or designee, the Medical Directors are responsible for clinical oversight and management of the QM, UM, CM, BH & CM, Health Education and PHM activities, participating in QMHETP for IEHP and its Practitioners, and overseeing credentialing functions.
 Medical Directors must possess a valid Physician's and Surgeon's Certificate issued by the State of California and certification by one (1) of the American Specialty Boards.
 Principal accountabilities include:

 - 1. Developing and implementing medical policy for Health Services department activities and QM functions; - 2.
 Reviewing current medical practices ensuring that protocols are implemented and medical personnel of IEHP follow rules of conduct; - 3.
-Ensuring that assigned Members are provided health care services and medical attention at all locations;
+Ensuring that assigned Members are provided health care services and medical attention at all locations; - 4.
+Ensuring that medical care rendered by Practitioners meets applicable professional standards for acceptable medical care; and - 5.
+Follow evidence-based CPGs developed by IEHP for all lines of business.